AmanGuptAnalytics/Project1/README.md

-# Analytics Engineering - Northwind Traders
+# Project One - Analytics Engineering - Northwind Traders

 This project exclusively focused on Analytics Engineering.
 In which a database named Northwind traders was used Microsoft creates the database to demonstrate the features of some of its products and for training and tutorial purposes.